 THE DIARIES OF PAUL K LYONS - 1994

 During the year, I received another batch of my estranged father’s papers from Gail, his widow, in New York City, and this prompted me to write her a rather reflective letter which I included in the diary.
-I dusted off my children’s stage play called ‘King Top-of-the-World’ (which had only been entered into a competition to date), and duly sent it off to various theatre companies, but without any result.
+I dusted off my children’s stage play called ‘King Top-of-the-World’, and duly sent it off to various theatre companies, but without any result.
 Also, for the first time, I wrote a short story with Adam.
-We called it ‘Trapped’, and published it in an edition of five copies, giving a couple to friends.
+We called it ‘Trapped’, and published it in an edition of five copies, giving a few to friends.

 The three of us - Barbara, Adam and I - took two holidays: a week in August at a National Trust property near Fowey, Cornwall; and a few days at an energy conference in Budapest - where I loved the steam baths.
 (Diaries 51, 52)